ranapat/ssh-tunnel/README.md

 ### Handing configuration

-o) If you do not want to make configuration and just to use it open ssh_tunnel and change the defailt values of the variables.
+- If you do not want to make configuration and just to use it open ssh_tunnel and change the defailt values of the variables.
-o) If you want you can configure with
+- If you want you can configure with
 ```
 ssh_tunnel config
 ```

-Just make sure it's executable before you run it
+### Just make sure it's executable before you run it

 ```
 chmod +x ssh_tunnel